agentrickard/workbench_access/README.txt

 Install the module and enable it according to Drupal standards.

 When you install the module, it will create a test access scheme for you.
-This scheme is called 'Workbench Access' and it is created as a Taxonomy vocabulary.
+This scheme is called 'Museum' and it is created as a Taxonomy vocabulary.
+(It has a machine name of 'workbench_access', however.)

 You should be able to view the structure at the path:

-    Admin > Structure > Taxonomy > Workbench Access
+    Admin > Structure > Taxonomy > Museum

 You may use this to build your access hierarchy if you wish.
 Simply edit the term names to reflect the real use-case for your site.